zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 ## Converting anything into Sentence Case

-It's equally easy to convert all cases into Sentence case.
-Once again, I started by converting things into `kebab-case`.
+It's just as easy to convert all cases into `Sentence case`.
+Once again, I start by converting the text into `kebab-case`.

 ```javascript
 export function toSentence (string) {